Overview

 - Air-dry your hair.
 If you have to use a hair dryer, use the low-heat setting.

 - Think about cutting your hair short.
 A shorter style will make your hair look thicker and fuller.
 It also will make hair loss easier to manage if it occurs.
-But do not shave your head while your platelet and white blood cell counts are low.
-Low platelet and white blood cell counts can increase the risk of bleeding or infection if you cut or nick your head while shaving.
+If you choose to shave your head, use an electric shaver so you don't cut or nick your head while shaving.

 - Sleep on a satin pillowcase.
 This will reduce friction on your scalp.